Miah1k/git-intro-activity/activity.md

     going on.

     ```
+    the movies.txt will be both staged and unstaged because of the new changes
     ```

 5. Delete `names.txt`.
 Then run `git status`.
 What do you observe?
     Explain what you think is going on.

     ```
+    names.txt will have the status of deleted
     ```

 6. Rename `movies.txt` to `last-movies`.
 Run `git status`.
 Observe and explain.

     ```
+    both the rename and all contents of movies.txt will be staged
     ```

 7. Formulate a sequence of commands to stage all changes including the